 Each source of income and each type of retirement account is governed by a different set of rules.
 Being ignorant of these rules or otherwise failing to properly accommodate them can significantly lower how much a you and your heirs, ultimately receive.

 There are multiple strategies that can be used in order to maximize assets and minimize tax and other liabilities.
 For example, a life insurance policy can be used to protect an IRA account, or a spousal rollover can be used to stretch-out retirement benefits and minimize taxes.
 Additionally, retirement income planning can ensure children or heirs receive the benefits of tax-deferred growth, as well as protect retirement accounts left to them against threats such as divorce, remarriage, lawsuits, or creditors.

 Understanding estate taxes and your retirement distribution strategies is critical to maintaining your overall wealth and preserving your family legacy.
 We understand that everyone has unique goals, financial expectations, and different attitudes towards financial risk.
-Our team of attorneys, certified financial planners, and tax experts work together, to develop a plan that considers all of your unique ideas, goals, and priorities.
+Our team of attorneys and tax experts work together, to develop a plan that considers all of your unique ideas, goals, and priorities.

 Have you ever thought about needing care?
 Or how your income stream would change if you were to become disabled?
 How would it affect your family?